-Air New Zealand will resume flying between Auckland and Honolulu from July 2022.
+Air New Zealand flies non-stop from Auckland to Honolulu.
 Domestic connections are available from Air New Zealand serviced airports.

 When you fly from Auckland to Hawaii with Air New Zealand, you'll land in Honolulu on the island of Oahu.
 Then you can succumb to the charms of colourful Waikiki, Hawaii's most famous beach, or take your holiday to the northern side of the island for laid-back culture and adventures.
 For the best of both worlds, divide your time between the city and the northern beaches.